The International Convention for the Prevention of Pollution from Ships (MARPOL)

 • Annex VI Prevention of Air Pollution from Ships

-Annex V, enforced since 31 December 1988, specifically addresses the issue of plastic dumping from ships: ‘The disposal into the sea of all plastics, including but not limited to synthetic ropes, synthetic fishing nets, plastic garbage bags and incinerator ashes from plastic products which may contain toxic or heavy metal residues, is prohibited’.
+Annex Vspecifically addresses the issue of plastic dumping from ships, and has been enforced since 31 December 1988: ‘The disposal into the sea of all plastics, including but not limited to synthetic rope, synthetic fishing nets, plastic garbage bags and incinerator ashes from plastic products which may contain toxic or heavy metal residues, is prohibited’.

 Besides prohibition of plastic waste disposal, Regulation 3 number 2 of the Convention also calls for stricter regulations on mixed garbage discharge.

-Under Annex V, special areas have priority of protection due to their oceanographical and ecological status: Mediterranean Sea, Baltic Sea, Black Sea, Read Sea, the Gulfs area, North Sea, Antarctic Sea, and the Wider Caribbean Region.
-Regulation 9 requires ships with a certain load to have a waste management plan that covers waste collection, storage, process, and disposal.
-The ships must also provide a garbage record book to record discharge operations and incineration along with their schedules.
+Under Annex V, special areas have protection priority due to their oceanographical and ecological status: Mediterranean Sea, Baltic Sea, Black Sea, Red Sea, the Gulf areas, North Sea, Antarctic Sea, and the Wider Caribbean Region.
+Regulation 9 requires ships with a certain load to have a waste management plan covering waste collection, storage, process, and disposal.
+The ships must also provide a garbage record book to record discharge and incineration along with their schedules.

 Table 1.
 Status of ASEAN+3 Countries on MARPOL Annex V